jd-anabi/functional-programming/recurence-relations.md

 ### Logistic Map (given a constant r and initial x<sub>0</sub>)
 x<sub>n+1</sub> = rx<sub>n</sub>(1 - x<sub>n</sub>)

-Hopefully now you are more comfortable with recursion and reccurrence relations.
+Hopefully now you are more comfortable with recursion and recurrence relations.